-Etruscan Press would like to honor the memory of our authors who have passed away.
+Etruscan Press would like to honor the memory of our authors and designers who have passed away.
 We are forever grateful for their contributions to the literary world and for the wisdom they have imparted on their readers.
 We will continue to honor their legacy by remembering the many ways they have enriched our lives.

 Along with his biographies, the late Frederick Karl wrote several volumes of literary criticism, among them American Fictions: 1940-1980.
 He also was general editor and volume co-editor of the Collected Letters of Joseph Conrad.
 Art Into Life is a collection of essays that showcases his experience and advice for writing literary biographies.
 He taught at City College of New York, Columbia, and NYU.
 Karl passed away in 2004.

 A poet of international acclaim, the late Milton Kessler published five books of poetry during his lifetime, including Free Concert: New and Selected Poems (Etruscan Press – Published 2002).
 He received numerous awards and distinctions, including a Robert Frost Fellowship, an Edward MacDowell Foundation Fellowship, and a National Endowment Program Grant.
 Several years ago, one of his poems, “Thanks Forever,” was chosen to appear in London subway cars to be seen by as many as two million riders a day as part of the “Poems on the Underground” project.
 Kessler was also a teacher and professor for more than thirty years.

 Kessler passed away in April 2000, leaving behind a manuscript of new work.
 Free Concert: New and Selected Poems celebrates the life and work of a gifted poet of original voice, collecting work from each of his books together with his new poems.